Temzasse/figmage/README.md

 # 🧙‍♂️ Figmage 🧙

-A simple CLI tool that helps you generate design tokens as code from your Figma project.
+A CLI tool that helps you generate design tokens as code from your Figma project.

 ## Installation